Poster Printing Policies

 1. The Spirit of the Poster Printing Service

-The Poster Printing Service has been estalished for the primary use of Loyola students in support of individual, academic projects and pursuits.
+The Poster Printing Service has been established for the primary use of Loyola students in support of individual, academic projects and pursuits.
 Posters afford students the ability to share presentation materials without relying on technologies affording a dynamic presentation such as in-class presentations or mounted displays in research conferences and symposiums.
 We are also able to process individual or small quantity prints for departmental, on-campus, University branded materials such as display signage or event posters.

 2. Access and Communications

 Access to use the Poster Printing Service is available to active members of the University such as Students, Faculty and Staff.
-Access is not available for Alumni, Friends of the Library, Reciproical Borrowers/Visiting Scholars, Library Community Access Members, Emeritus/Retirees, Contractors or Sponsored Guests.
+Access is not available for Alumni, Friends of the Library, Reciprocal Borrowers/Visiting Scholars, Library Community Access Members, Emeritus/Retirees, Contractors or Sponsored Guests.
 We reserve the right to revoke access for individuals that attempt to submit multiple requests that violate the submission policies and guidelines outlined here within.

 Request for poster printing must be submitted via the Online Poster Submission Form.
 Upon submission, communications will occur entirely via email as necessary when it relates to review of the submitted files, request for quotes or other questions pertaining to the submission.
 In certain circumstances, we may call the telephone number provided in the submission for similar purposes.
 We may contact Department Budget Administrators as well if there are discrepancies with the provided University Account Code when this is selected as a payment method.